Antonys Grafas Biography

 In 2004 he locates an unknown shipwreck at a depth of 107m.

-In 2011, he locates a wreck at a depth of 73m and after the completion of its filming he confirms this is the Greek legendary ship PATRIS (ex Saint Remi 1902).
+In 2011, he locates a shipwreck at a depth of 73m and after the completion of its filming he confirms this is the Greek legendary ship PATRIS (ex Saint Remi 1902).

-In 2012, he completes the filming of the wreck of the Italian destroyer CURTATONE at a depth of 96m.
+In 2012, he completes the filming of the shipwreck of the Italian destroyer CURTATONE at a depth of 96m.